maxnd/mxMarkEdit/README.md

 The `Edit - Show current title or todo` menu item shows at the top of the left list, after five other items if existing, the title or todo item the cursor is under to.

 The `Edit - Show todo form` menu item opens a form with the list of all the todo items.
 Pressing `Return` or double clicking on one of them selects the corresponding item in the document.
 Click on the headers of the columns of the form sorts the data, initially sorted by deadline.
 The date of the expired items is shown in red.
+The combo list at the bottom allows to show only the todo items assigned to a resource.
 The check box at the bottom allows to hide the todo items already done.
 The button `Toggle state` changes the state of the selected todo item from to be done to done, and vice versa.
-The button `Copy` copies into the clipboard the content of the form; the values are separated by tab, so that they may be pasted in the grid or in a spreadsheet.
+The button `Copy` copies into the clipboard the visible todo items; the values are separated by tab, so that they may be pasted in the grid or in a spreadsheet.
 See below for the shortcuts active on this form.

 The `Edit - Show duplicate words` menu item shows in red all the words of each sentence that are present twice in the same sentence or in the previous one, to alert the user to use possibly a synonym.
 Moving the cursor or clicking somewhere in the text remove the red color.